Evaluation of the Cytotoxicity of BMP-2 in the Coating of Dental Implants: an In Vitro Study

 Abstract

-CONCLUSIONS: Summarising the results obtained, it was found that the coated and uncoated implants did not differ in their cytostatic properties when incubated with THP-1 cells.
-When assessing the percentage of apoptotic THP-1 cells between the coated and uncoated implant groups, no significant difference was also observed.
-However, the coated implant group had a significantly higher percentage of CD45-positive cells.
+CONCLUSION: The study showed that implants with and without coating do not differ in their cytostatic properties when incubated with THP-1 cells.
+When assessing the percentage of apoptotic THP-1 cells, no significant difference was observed between groups of implants with and without coating.
+However, the group of coated implants exhibited a significantly higher percentage of CD45+ cells.

 Full Text